rrichardson/disambiguating/draft2.md

 relational data.
 Its usage is ubiquitous, and as such, many developers speak the language fluently, this can aid the adoption of a database within an organization and at large.

-> *A note on NoSQL:  The biggest "innovation" touted by most NoSQL databases was simply achieving faster operations by removing transactions and relational tables.
-Many of those databases began to support SQL as an API language, even though they didn't need the relational features.
+> *A note on NoSQL:*  The biggest "innovation" touted by most NoSQL databases was simply achieving faster operations by removing transactions and relational tables.
+Many of those databases began to support SQL as an API language, even though they didn't use its relational features.
 Some of the features of SQL such as querying, filtering and aggregating were quite useful.
-So it was said that that No-SQL should be renamed to No-ACID, because of their lack of transaction support.
+So it was said that that No-SQL databases should be renamed to No-ACID, because of their lack of transaction support.
 Now many of those same databases have transactional support.
 These days, NoSQL might be more accurately called No-Relational, but NoSQL sounds better and is close enough.

-The downside of SQL is that it must be parsed and compiled by the database engine in order to be used.
-This imposes a runtime hit.
+A challenge of SQL is that it must be parsed and compiled by the database engine in order to be used.
+This imposes a runtime overhead.
 Most database engines or client APIs work around this by pre-compiling the SQL based function calls into prepared statement, which are pre-compiled, or compiled on first run, then the compiled version is saved and used for future calls.

 SQL cannot effectively describe all data relationships.
-Hierarchical data, for instance, can not leverage SQL so database which are hierarchical in nature.
-"Document", JSON or XML databases fall into this category.
+As an example, hierarchical relationships are very difficult to describe in SQL.
+In addition, because of its declarative nature, iterations or other imperative operations are not describable in the hcore SQL specification.
+The SQL language specification has been expanded to include recursion to address both iteration and hierarchical relationships.
+In addition, vendors have provided non-standard extensions of their own.
+[4](http://en.wikipedia.org/wiki/Hierarchical_and_recursive_queries_in_SQL)

 In many cases the features of databases are so sparse, lacking features such as indexing or aggregation, there is is simply no reason to support the complexity of a SQL parsing and execution engine.
-Many in key-value stores fall into this category.
+Key-value stores often fall into this category.

 ### Transactions